All current group classes are full. We will not be adding additional classes.

 Accepted Record Formats:

-- If records are coming from the breeder or rescue group, the stickers from the vaccination vials must be included.
+- If vaccines are administered by a private citizen such as a breeder, or if records are handwritten, the stickers from the vaccination vials must be included.

-- Handwritten records, or records not on vet letterhead and without stickers are not accepted and we do not make exceptions.
+- Handwritten records without stickers are not accepted and we do not make exceptions.

 The distemper and parvo vaccinations are part of a combo vaccination given in 3 rounds of boosters at 6-8 weeks, 10-12 weeks and 14-16 weeks to increase immunity.
 Puppies do not need to have completed the series at start, but must stay up to date and on schedule throughout participation.
 Rabies is administered between 10 weeks and 6 months depending on veterinarian preferences and existing vaccination schedule.